Ropticus/Suilder-docs/docs/general/builder.md

     The **typed alias** can also use a string for column names.

 ## Lambda expressions
 Lambda expressions are compiled to an `IQueryFragment`.
-When you use your **entity classes** in an expression, is compiled to an `IAlias` or an `IColumn`.
+When you use your **entity classes** in an expression, they are compiled to an `IAlias` or an `IColumn`.

-Any member of a class that is not registered as a table, is invoked and added as a parameter value.
+Any member of a class that is not registered as a table, is invoked and the result is added as a query parameter.
 Functions are also executed, if you want to compile a function to SQL, you can [register your functions](functions.md#register-functions).

 The following methods of the builder allow you to compile a lambda expression: